 One final consideration in the selection of ANSI/US and IEC curve families to achieve proper power system coordination is the Thermal Characteristic Protection of the Vista Overcurrent Control.
 The control will self-protect its internal power supply and current-sensing circuitry when a pickup setting (in amperes) and/or a time setting exceeds the thermal limits of the electronic circuitry (in both the electronics module and burden board assemblies).
-The control will implement a definite-time response characteristic of 3 seconds at 16 kA for 16-kA units and 3 seconds at 25 kA for 25-kA units.
-This matches the performance ratings of the control listed in the "Specifications" section on page 55.
+The control will implement a definite-time response characteristic of 3 seconds at 16-kA for 16-kA units.
+This matches the performance ratings of the control listed in the "Specifications" section on page 46.